In fluid viscous damping, the damping force depends on the relative velocity of the damper components, as expressed in Equation (1)

 Laminar Flow Viscous Dampers (Dashpots)

-Following the design of these, they are prototyped and their damping effectiveness verified, experimentally.
+The damping effectiveness of dashpots in terms of their damping coefficient and cyclic energy dissipation are evaluated via measurements.
 This is done by subjecting the dampers to harmonic motion and measuring their force and displacement.
 The area enclosed by harmonic loading and unloading paths of a dashpot, called the hysteresis loop, is a measure of the damping effect, and corresponds to the dissipated energy per cycle.
-The two traces in Figure 2 depict the measured (blue trace) and the identified (red trace) force vs. displacement of the viscous damper.
+The two traces in Figure 5 depict the measured (blue trace) and the identified (red trace) force vs. displacement of the viscous damper.
 The area of the hysteresis loop is used to determine the equivalent viscous damping coefficient of a dashpot.
-The tilt of the hysteresis loop is used to evaluate the stiffness coefficient (the elastic attribute of the dashpot).
+The tilt of the hysteresis loop is used to evaluate the dynamic stiffness coefficient (the elastic attribute of the dashpot).

 Modeling